Kwajalein Junior/Senior High School

-Kwajalein Jr./Sr. High School is a secondary school in Kwajalein, Marshall Islands.
+Kwajalein Junior/Senior High School is a secondary school in Kwajalein, Marshall Islands.
 It is a part of Kwajalein Range Services.

 The school serves families in the US military and civilians working for the US government.
+Some of the students are natives of the Marshall Islands.
+Circa 2009 the student count was 140.

+The junior high school and the associated elementary school, initially directly operated by the DOD, opened in 1956.
+Contractors began operating the schools in 1959.
+The high school began operations in 1961.